oracle-quickstart/terraform-oci-multicloud-gcp/docs/tutorials/adbs-rag-chatbot/README_RAG.md

-# RAG Chatbot engine with Oracle Database 23ai on Google Cloud
+# RAG Chatbot engine with Oracle Database 23ai on Google Cloud Platform

 In this part of the blog we will teach you how you can implement a **RAG (Retrieval Augmented Generation)** chatbot using vector similarity search and Generative AI / LLMs.